MicrosoftDocs/learn/learn-pr/azure/azure-speech-services-tutorials-mrtk/includes/9-exercise-set-up-intent-natural-language-understand.md

     * **reset** (targets the ResetButton in the Unity project)
     * **launch** (targets the LaunchButton in the Unity project)

-7. When you have labeled all the example utterances, your PressButton intent page should look like this:
+7. Save your changes.
+When you have labeled all the example utterances, your PressButton intent page should look like this:

     :::image type="content" source="../media/utterances-label.png" alt-text="Screenshot of All the example utterances have been labeled." lightbox="../media/utterances-label.png":::